department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-new-vamc-system.md

 ### Find any existing VAMC facilities that belong to this system [CMS helpdesk or Sitewide team]
 - [ ] Set them to the appropriate Section
-- [ ] Set their Parent link settings to Locations
+- [ ] Set their Parent link settings to SERVICES AND LOCATIONS / Locations

 ### Menu configuration and clean up [CMS helpdesk or Sitewide team]
 - [ ] Go to [Content / Menus](https://prod.cms.va.gov/admin/structure/menu)